chipax1994/Simple-Jenkins-CI-pipeline-with-groovyScript/README.md

 *- Additonal jenkings software requirments were downloaded...

+*- Go to jenkins "GLOBAL CONFIGURATION" and include your Github/Gitlab login details so that jenkins can read code branches / files directly from your code repositories

 *- A simple CI pipeline that tests, builds  and deploys applications was written in a jenkinsfile and its functions supported ina script.groovy file